 After runners finish we will have awards near the tent.
 Please stick around — you may go home with a prize!

-- Ciorsdan thank you for helping with the whole event.
-She was a past BIB #1 recipient and is always #1 in my heart.
+2015 — Ciorsdan thank you for helping with the whole event.
+Always #1 in my heart.
 I love you babe!

-- Shout out to Tony and Judy Godino (Bib #1s too!) – they will be hiking the course today.
+2016 — Tony and Judy Godino – hiking the course today?
 Reverse direction?

-THE Trail Mix race directors: Tony, Lee, Barry, Eric, David, Brant, Megan, and Geoff.
-(Almost all races in series represented here?)
-Sixth year of the Series.
-Each year it keeps getting better.
-After today nearly 100 Runners are in line for the well deserved automatic selection in the Loop Lottery 2020!
+THE Trail Mix race directors: Lee, Veronica, Eric, David, Brant, Megan, and Nancy. (many races in the series are represented here?).
+Each year it keeps getting better — I will update the Trail Mix website with the 2022 results.
 If you don’t know what the Trail Mix Series is, check out trailmixseries.org.
-If you don’t know what the Leatherman’s Loop is, ask the person next to you!

 Oldest Registered Runners: